abuqiqi/QSim/README.md

 where the strides between these four amplitudes are $2^t$, $2^c-2^t$, and $2^t$.

-Since each gate on the circuit requires performing SVSim on the entire state vector, for an $n$-qubit quantum circuit with $T$ levels, the time complexity of SVSim is $O(n \cdot 2^n \cdot T)$, which is still relatively high.
+Since each gate on the circuit requires performing SVSim on the entire state vector, for an $n$-qubit quantum circuit with $T$ levels, the time complexity of SVSim is $O(n \cdot 2^n \cdot T)$.